thebruce13/twenty-twenty-hugo/exampleSite/content/blog/my-bullet-journal-and-me.md

 ***

 I have put together a list of links to help you research a little further on things I’ve touched in the article.
 Full disclosure, these are Amazon Affiliate links and I will be getting a kickback off the sale of the books linked.
-If you would rather not support the Amazon giant, you are welcome to google them.
+If you would rather not support the Amazon giant, I understand.

 ## Resources